marcandrysco/AudioManipProg/tut/dist.md

 ### Logarithmic Clipping

 Logarithmic clipping follows a logarithmic curve to distort the signal.
-The output is scales such that an order of magnitude increase on the input will result in approximately doubling the output.
+The output is scaled such that an order of magnitude increase on the input will result in approximately doubling the output.
 This provides an exponentially more drastic gain reduction.